Rich Franklin was not happy with the decision he lost to Dan Henderson the last time he fought in Europe.

 Franklin thought he had beaten Henderson in Dublin, Ireland, in January and visibly was upset when Henderson’s name was announced as the winner.

-He didn’t want the judges to have a say in who won today’s fight, but Franklin was unable to finish Silva.
+He didn’t want the judges to have a say in who won Saturday’s fight, but Franklin was unable to finish Silva.

 “After my last fight in Dublin, it was a disappointment going to a decision,” Franklin said.
 “I didn’t want to go to a decision again, but Wanderlei’s way too strong of a fighter.”

 The victory came at the end of a slugfest that only briefly went to the ground.

 Franklin was accurate with his jab throughout the fight, landing more shots than Silva.